How to Sell Your House in Gardena Successfully

 Where to Obtain a Request for Property Information Report?

 The Request for Property Information Report is provided here and hard copies are also available at the Community Development Department located at Gardena’s City Hall, Room 101, 1700 W. 162nd Street, Gardena.

 Please allow 10 to 15 business days to process the initial request.
 There are no rush orders available.
 For additional information contact the City of Gardena at (310) 217-9530.

 The Property Information Report, while appearing like a lot of paperwork and hoop-jumping, will allow the buyer to make informed decisions.
 In addition to a property inspection that a buyer will get, this report offers the city’s information all on one form.
 So, when you sell a house in Gardena, request to have report inspection done early, so if there are any violations that come up, you can correct them prior to selling the property.

-I often buy houses "AS-IS", meaning there are no inspections, repair requests or work to be completed by the seller.
-Most buyers, though, want a house with no violations, in repaired condition.
-Mainly because they don't have the money or the time and knowledge to do the repairs themselves.
+I often buy houses “AS-IS“, meaning there are no home inspections, repair requests or work to be completed by the seller.
+Most buyers, though, want a house with no violations and to be in repaired condition.
+This is true mainly because they don’t have the money or the time and knowledge to do the repairs themselves.

 Bottom line, if you are selling a house in Gardena, you will need to either request a Property Information Report by submitting the $337 fee or ask that your buyer sign a waiver for the report.
 Most likely, however, the buyer will not only want a Property Information Report, they will also want any issues that arise from that report to be addressed.
 In fact, the City of Gardena will most likely want all of the issues addressed before the sale of the property.